 25 Things in Your House Right Now That Could Be Worth Money

-You may want to spring clean your house, barn, garage, or attic because these ordinary things could be worth money.
+You may want to spring clean your house, barn, garage, or attic, because these ordinary things could be worth money.

 You begged for them, saved up your allowance, and babysat for endless evenings in order to buy those coveted Air Jordans.
 Was it worth it?
 Hirsch says you could have a slam dunk of cash in your soles.
 “Early Air Jordan sneakers can sell for hundreds if not thousands of dollars, depending on which model and the condition.”
 Check out 8 cheap items you can buy today that will be worth a fortune later.

 Lovers of vinyl need something to spin their tunes on so they could be anxious to get your old turntable.
 “Stereo equipment has recently been selling quite well online, especially vintage turntables and stereo receivers,” says Orkin.
 Check out online sources like Reverb or eBay to see what similar turntables have sold for if you want to part with yours.
+Learn about 6 priceless things you won’t believe sold on eBay.

 1980s and 1990s furniture